graphprotocol/research/specs/graph-spec-v2/index-chain/Proof-of-Stake.md

 | Next Reward                     | uint256 | The next time (unix) that the reward can be withdrawn (daily).                                                                                  |
 | Previous Reward Claim           | uint256 | The last time (unix) that the reward was withdrawn.                                                                                             |

+### Block Data Types

+Block data types deal strickly with blocks, on both the mainnet and the Index Chains.

 | Block Data Types                | Type    | Description                                                                                                                                     |
 | ------------------------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------|
 | Block Number (Mainnet)          | uint256 | Indicates the block number of the blockchain the POS smart contract is on.                                                                      |
 | Block Number Index Chain        | uint256 | Indicates the block number of the Index Chain.                                                                                                  |
 | Block Reward                    | uint256 | The total number of tokens rewarded per a mainnet block.                                                                                        |

+### Validator Data Types

+Validator data types define all important Values of a Validator

 | Validator Data Types            | Type    | Description                                                                                                                                     |
 | ------------------------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------|